Azure/apim-lab/apim-lab/5-versionsRevisions/apimanagement-5-2-Revisions.md

   ![APIM Revision Make Current](../../assets/images/apim-revision-make-current-2.png)

-- The new revision is now the current one.
-Note that the URL reflects the URL the consumer calls.
-The old revision is still online and can be accessed with the `rev` qualifier.
+- The new revision is now the current/live one.
+When you test now, note that the URL no longer contains a specific revision.
+The old revision is still online and can now be accessed with the `rev` qualifier.

   > Unlike versioning, revisioning requires no URL updates for the API consumer.